jose011974/Python-Video-Downloader/yt-dlp/README.md

+# THIS DOCUMENTATION IS OUT OF DATE.
+IT APPLIES TO VERSIONS BELOW 1.05.
+New documentation coming soon!

 # Important Notes!

 It is imperative that you understand that I am **NOT** responsible for any data loss that **will** occur if you do not take into account the quirks of this script.